fbucafusco/ttim/doc/doc.md

 For running timers, the library it implements a list were the first element is the timer with the nearest timeo timeout value.
 That allows to process each tick interrupt with O(1) time complexity, for any number of running timers.

+### **Timeout events and callbacks**

-The each timer timeout event, the user can choose which interface to have with the application.
+For each timer timeout event, the user can choose which interface to have with the application.
 If the user choose to use a polled arquitecture, it should use *ttim_is_timedout* function within the main superloop.
 If it chose using callbacks, the user should provide those callback funtions to *ttim_set* or *ttim_set_n_start* functions.
 Callbacks are called in ISR context.
+Callbacks can call any method of this library, but *ttim_update* that is reseved for each timer isr.

 ## **State machine**
 Each timer has the following state machine. <br>